arangodb-helper/arangodb/docs/Manual/Programs/Starter/Options.md

 show more information (default false).

+- `--log.dir=path`

+set a custom directory to which all log files will be written to.
+When using the Starter in docker, make sure that this directory is mounted as a volume for the Starter.

+Note: When using a custom log directory, all files will be named as `arangod-<role>-<port>.log`.

 - `--log.rotate-files-to-keep=int`

 set the number of old log files to keep when rotating log files of server components (default 5).